nehachaube/Distributed_Systems/README.md

 This is the project for UIUC CS course: CS425 -- Distributed Systems.
-Collaborators: Neha Chaueb and Yungsheng Wei
+Collaborators: Neha Chaube and Yungsheng Wei
 We will build a distributed stream processing system in 4 stages.

 Some global descriptions are as following: